adamsilver/fdpb/01-Register.md

 ### Visual design

 The first thing to know about buttons is that they aren't links.
 Links are typically underlined or specially positioned to differentiate them amongst other words.
 For those using a mouse the cursor will change to a hand on hover.
-This is because, unlike buttons, links have weak affordance[^].
+This is because, unlike buttons, links have weak affordance[^8].

-In *Resilient Web Design*, Jeremy Keith discusses the idea of material honesty.
+In Resilient Web Design[^9], Jeremy Keith discusses the idea of material honesty.
 He says:

 > One material should not be used as a substitute for another.
 Otherwise the end result is deceptive.